DPIclimate/broker/doc/prometheus_grafana.md

 ## Microservices

-Listed below is each microservice that runs a Prometheus client, what metrics it serves, and the port it serves them on.
+Listed below is each microservice that runs a Prometheus client and what metrics it serves.
+The Python microservices are served on port `8000` and the `ttn_decoder is served on port `3001`.
 Each metric is a counter that increments or decrements in various functions within the microservice.

 ### restapi

 - `/broker/src/python/restapi/RestAPI.py`
-- port `8000`
 - `request_counter` = counts total number of messages made to the system.
 - `errors_counter` = counts total number of errors encountered while processing messages

 ### ttn_webhook

 - `broker/src/python/ttn/WebHook.py`
-- port `8001`
 - `request_counter` = counts total number of messages made to the system

 ### ttn_processor

 - `broker/src/python/ttn/AllMsgsWriter.py`
-- port `8002`
 - `request_counter` = counts total number of messages made to the system

 ### ydoc

 - `broker/src/python/ydoc/YDOC.py`
-- port `8003`
 - `request_counter` = counts total number of messages made to the system
 - `failed_messages_counter` = counts total number of messages that failed during processing
 - `new_devices_counter` = counts total number of new devices detected by the system